yegor256/blog/_posts/2015/aug/2015-08-04-nine-steps-start-software-project.md

 the build breaks.

-My job, as an architect creating a prototype, is to make sure the coverage is calculated on every build and is under control&mdash;it can't go lower than the _threshold_ I set.
+My job, as an architect creating a prototype, is to make sure the coverage is calculated on every build and is under control---it can't go lower than the _threshold_ I set.

 No matter how low the threshold is, what matters is whether it is under